-Inspect hoses regularly to ensure efficient, economical and safe operation of the engine and related equipment.
+Inspect hoses for leaks regularly to ensure efficient, economical and safe operation of the engine and related equipment.

-Inspect hoses for leaks.
 Carefully inspect all fittings, clamps and ties.
 To prevent chafing, make sure hoses are not touching shafts, couplings, heated surfaces, sharp edges or other parts.
 Since hose clamps and ties can vibrate loose or fail over time, inspect frequently and tighten or replace as necessary.